 Yuliya Kosyakova is a researcher in Migration and International Labour Studies at the Institute for Employment Research in Nuremburg, Germany.
 Her current research aims to develop tools to detect interviewer falsification and to evaluate the existing methods of detecting interviewer falsification and compare those with the new tool she develops through the use of multi-level modeling.
 She received her Ph.D. in Political and Social Sciences from the European University Institute in 2016.
-She and her team have published this report: Identification of Interviewer Falsification.
+She and her team have published this report: Development of Tools to Detect Interviewer Falsification.

 Kristen Olson and Jolene Smyth, associate professors at the University of Nebraska-Lincoln, were awarded funds to support junior researcher attendance at Interviewers and Their Effects from a Total Survey Error Perspective Workshop in Lincoln, Nebraska, February 26-28, 2019.